 }

-Notably we’re also using a new color in colors::SCORE_BOX
+Notably we’re also using a new color in colors::SCORE_BOX.

 pub const SCORE_BOX: Color = Color::Lcha {